dimalypai/mil-masters-thesis-chalmers/docs/Notes.md

   environment type and (probably) adjustable in the return type.
   For class methods: environment is the self type, the return type is the source method type.
+* OOLang monad stack: it turned out to be useful for the purposes of lifting (when we have, for example, a pure function call inside an impure function) to include Id as a base monad for the stack.
+But is it OK to have IO not at the bottom?
+We don't run any transformers to get away from them, they are mostly for annotation purposes, so should it be fine?